 We use an unheated high tunnel structure that we purchased and built in 2010, with help from Natural Resources Conservation System (NRCS) to grow greens in the cooler months.
 We are always learning about extending the short growing season here in the highlands of Northern Vermont and how to use our tunnel to grow healthy food.
 We grow some kind of vegetable three seasons of the year and work hard to provide as much of our own food as we are able to.
 Our farm is growing stronger and more sustainable each year.
 It is a work in progress.
 We always have building and farm projects that family members willingly help with.
 Our summers and fall seasons are very busy!

-In our quest for sustainability and low inputs on our hill farm, we currently raise a small herd of Oberhasli and Alpine dairy goats, some Scotch Highland cattle, two horses and poultry.
+In our quest for sustainability and low inputs on our hill farm, we currently raise a small herd of Oberhasli and Alpine dairy goats, some Scotch Highland cattle and poultry.
 We use this unique mixture of our own manures to make compost along with dry matter, including Sylvacurl fines and wood shavings from our other business, green matter, natural minerals and amendments to build soil fertility and feed our garlic and vegetables.
 We use green manure plantings in our crop rotations and plant strips of pasture grass and clovers between rows of garlic and vegetables to help with weed control, erosion, soil building and moisture retention.

 Our animals are raised organically with respect, love and the best care and pastures and winter hay that we can provide.
 We work to diversify and integrate our animals and crops so that they complement each other and we believe that the animals and soils are an integral part of sustainable farm systems.
 We are members of the Garlic Seed Foundation, the Bionutrient Food Association and Vermont Vegetable and Berry Association.
 We follow safe food practices identified for Community Accreditation for Produce Safety, CAPS.
 This yearly accreditation process along with organic inspections help us to continue to be mindful of best practices.
+In 2020 we became certified through the Real Organic Project.
+This project certifies that our crops are grown on healthy living soil and our animals have meaningful year round access to the outdoors.

 We are always working and learning to be better stewards of this beautiful place we call home.